typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 EXECUTE FUNCTION sync_products();
 ```

 > WARNING: It is important to restate that these requests are asynchronous, and they must be to avoid blocking user transactions.
 Once the request is sent, a background worker will listen for a response and add it to the net._http_response table.
-It's possible to monitor updates/inserts in the *net._http_response table* with cron jobs or triggers to retry failed syncs.
+It's possible to monitor updates/inserts in the *net._http_response table* with cron jobs or triggers to retry failed syncs as outlined at the end of Step 5.2.
 Unfortunately, using triggers for immediate retries can be dangerous for this task, especially if the data is incompatible with Typesense.
 Without a clear breakout condition, they can enter an infinite loop.

 ## Step 7: Bulk Syncing Deletes